FasalZein/claude-bridge/README.md

 Check that your client is using a key from `VALID_API_KEYS` in `.dev.vars`.

 ### "Model not supported"
 The bridge maps model names automatically.
-If you're using an unusual model name, check the backend's supported models.
+If you're using an unusual model name, check A4F's supported models.

 ### "CPU limit exceeded" (Cloudflare)
 Use local development instead: `bun run dev` or `claude-bridge`.